smartlegionlab/smartlegionlab/README.md

 ## The End of an Eternal War

 For centuries, security meant one thing: protecting **objects**.
-From gold in vaults to data on servers—we built walls.
+From gold in vaults to data on servers — we built walls.
 Others built better tools to break them.
 An endless cycle.

 **What if we eliminate the object itself?**